Cherry Blossom Featured in

 Sakura season is just around the corner, but you don’t necessarily have to go to Japan to enjoy the spring-spirit show performed by nature.
 The Philippines offers some of the finest flower-blooming destinations with their own version of cherry blossoms.

 The thing is, Filipino residents have always wanted to witness gorgeous sakuras but didn’t want to go to Japan for it.
-That’s why they decided to plant their own cherry trees and enjoy the blossom at home.
+That’s why they decided to plant their own cherry trees and enjoy the bloom at home.
 The trees are generally medium-sized, with white or light-pink flower clusters, resembling Japanese sakuras.
-If you want to see it for yourself, take a look at the best destinations in the country.
+If you want to see them for yourself, take a look at the best destinations in the country.

 Palawan province is famous for its balayong trees, which look just like Japanese sakuras.
 Although the balayongs can be grown in urban conditions, they originated in Palawan province.
 The best city in the region to witness the gorgeous cherry blossom is Puerto Princesa.
-It can boast a breathtaking balayong tree park—the perfect spot to enjoy the bloom.
+It boasts a breathtaking balayong tree park—the perfect spot to enjoy the bloom.
 Puerto Princesa also hosts a huge balayong festival, which kicks off the last week of February and lasts until March.
 Besides the massive tree-planting, the festival involves street dancing, a floral parade, and other awesome activities.

 Tabebuia trees are the Palawan balayongs.
 Tabebuias are a bit bigger than sakuras, but their flowers are just as beautiful, giving visitors the same vibe.
 The trees can be found along the National Highway in Sitio Pulatana, Malungon, Sarangani province.
 There is also a suitable area in Barangay Malalag Cogon, along the Digos-Makar road.